makrai/notes/hu2106-lora-low-rank-adapter.md

 * An important paradigm of natural language processing consists of
   * large-scale pre-training on general domain data and
   * adaptation to particular tasks or domains
-* larger models ~> full fine-tuning, which retrains all model parameters, becomes less feasible.
-Using
+* larger models ~> full fine-tuning (ie retraining all params) less feasible
-* eg GPT-3 175B -deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive
+* eg GPT-3 175B: deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive
   * larger models are trained every few months
-* We propose Low-Rank Adaptation, or LoRA, which
+* We propose Low-Rank Adaptation, or LoRA
   * freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks
+* Compared to GPT-3 175B fine-tuned with Adam, LoRA can
+  * reduce
-* Compared to GPT-3 175B fine-tuned with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirement by 3 times.
-LoRA performs on-par or better than fine-tuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters, a higher training throughput, and,
+    * the number of trainable parameters by 10,000 times and the
+    * GPU memory requirement by 3 times
+  * performs on-par or better than fine-tuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters, a higher training throughput, and,
-  * unlike adapters, no additional inference latency.
-We also provide an
+  * unlike adapters, no additional inference latency
 * empirical investigation into rank-deficiency in language model adaptation,
-* a package that facilitates the integration of LoRA with PyTorch models and
+* a package that facilitates the integration of LoRA with PyTorch models
 * implementations and model checkpoints for RoBERTa, DeBERTa, and GPT-2
 * from the Conclusion
   * LoRA neither introduces inference latency nor reduces input sequence length
-  * allows for quick task-switching when deployed as a service by sharing the vast majority of the model parameters.
-While we focused on Transformer
+  * allows for quick task-switching when deployed as a service by sharing the vast majority of the model parameters
-  * besides Transformers, generally applicable to any neural networks with dense layers
+  * besides Transformers, applicable to any neural networks with dense layers
 * future works
   * LoRA can be combined with other efficient adaptation methods, potentially
   * The mechanism behind fine-tuning or LoRA is far from clear –
     * how are features learned during pre-training transformed to do well on downstream tasks?
-We believe that
     * LoRA makes it more tractable to answer this than full finetuning
   * We mostly depend on heuristics to select the weight matrices to apply LoRA to.
 Are there more principled ways to do it?